WhiteW1ine/Hotel_System/README.md

 # HotelProject

-Simple internal system for hotel, based on MVC pattern
+Internal system for hotel, based on SpringBoot JavaFX and MVC pattern.
+All functionality is explained in ApplicationFunctionality.md